StacksTX/COSC-2436_Programming_Fundamentals_III_Data_Structures/README.md

 # COSC-2436_Programming_Fundamentals_III_Data_Structures
-ACC Programming Fundamentals III: Data Structures (Spring 2019)
+The work in this repo is a collection of the assignments for COSC-2436 Programming Fundamentals III: Data Structures.